-The Texas Rising Star program is a voluntary quality rating and improvement system (QRIS) for child care programs participating in the Texas Workforce Commission's (TWC) subsidized child care program.
+The Texas Rising Star program is a quality rating and improvement system (QRIS) for child care programs participating in the Texas Workforce Commission's (TWC) Child Care Services program.
 Texas Rising Star certification is available to licensed centers and licensed and registered child care home facilities that meet the certification criteria.

-The Texas Rising Star program offers three levels of quality certification (2-Star, 3-Star, and 4-Star) to encourage child care and early learning programs to attain progressively higher levels of quality.
-These certification levels are tied to graduated enhanced reimbursement rates for children receiving subsidies.
+The Texas Rising Star program offers three levels of quality certification (Two-Star, Three-Star, and Four-Star) to encourage child care and early learning programs to attain progressively higher levels of quality.
+These certification levels are tied to graduated enhanced reimbursement rates for children receiving child care scholarships.

 Numerous research studies have shown that children who attend higher-quality early learning programs are more prepared for school entry than children who do not attend high-quality programs.
-Child care and early learning programs that voluntarily achieve Texas Rising Star certification, offering quality care that exceeds the Texas Health and Human Services Commission (HHSC) Child Care Regulation (CCR) minimum health and safety standards, are in a better position to positively affect the physical, social-emotional, and cognitive development of children.
+Child care and early learning programs that achieve Texas Rising Star certification, offering quality care that exceeds the Texas Health and Human Services Commission (HHSC) Child Care Regulation (CCR) minimum health and safety standards, are in a better position to positively affect the physical, social-emotional, and cognitive development of children.
 As programs advance through the levels of Texas Rising Star certification, they are increasingly able to positively affect the development of the children they serve daily.